Instructor: Dr. Jon Holtzman

 Lab Description

-Lab is comprised of weekly indoor labs and two visits to the campus observatory.
+Lab is comprised of weekly indoor labs and two visits to the campus observatory

 The lab sections are taught and run by the TAs; if you have questions about